shrutichougule/credit_card_fraud_detection/README.md

 ## Step 2: Data Acquisition and Data Processing

-Create a bash script (.sh) to download and load dataset directly from kaggle to google cloud storage.
+Create a bash script (upload_datafiles.sh) to download and load dataset directly from kaggle to google cloud storage.

 ```
 #!/bin/bash